Remove, check and replace a wheel on a motor car or van

 Guidance for achieving higher grades

-• 💡Tip 1: Use real-life examples in your assessments.
-When asked about teamwork, describe a specific time you worked with others, what you did, and what you learned.
-This shows you can apply skills practically.
+- 💡Tip 1: Use real-life examples in your assessments.
+When asked about teamwork or problem-solving, think of a specific situation you have experienced, such as a group project at school or a part-time job.
+This shows you can apply the skills practically.

 Common Mistakes